Print

 Instructions

-In a small saucepan, combine cream and raspberry purée and warm until steaming (do not boil).
+In a small saucepan, combine cream and raspberry purée and warm over low heat until steaming.
+Do not boil.

 Notes